 I know that the tests are not perfect and they are in a controlled environment, so bear in mind that these exact results are not guaranteed in the day to day cup performance.
 The first test I performed is The Knock-Over - What happens when the tumbler is knocked over?
 Will the lid pop off, coffee leak out, etc. I knocked over each tumbler a dozen times on the counter.
 The second test I performed was The Shake & Move - How it performs if you were walking or commuting to work while holding it in your hand.
 I shook the tumbler back and forth and side to side with varying speeds.
 The third and final test was The Flip-pity Flip - How the tumbler performs as if it was flipped upside down in your pack.
 I flipped over each tumbler, held it upside down and gave it some shaking and whisking motion.

 I was very surprised (and glad!) that all of the lids remained on the cup in the knock-over test.
 This is a good first line of defence in a desk spill.
 The drinking tab on all of the KeepCups provided great protection in all testing, proving that their original design continues to perform well.
-I was very impressed with the Sttoke Cup in that there were no spills on the knock-over test and minimal leaking on the other two tests.
-Even though the lid is just held on by a seal, it out performed all of the other non-screw on lid tumblers.
 The Huskee Cup and Kinto To Go had the poorest results due to the drinking mouth always being open.
 I am happy to report that all of the screw on lid tumblers did not spill or leak throughout the tests.
 If spill / leak resistance really matters, you have a few different screw-on-lid design options to choose from.

 For the record, all of these tumblers come apart easily for cleaning.
 Many popular mugs on the market unfortunately do not.
 This leads to all kinds of nasty things being trapped in the lid and seals, especially if you are using milk in your coffee or drinking espresso milk drinks.
 KINTO factors in the punishment we put our tumblers through and sells replaceable seals for all of its tumblers to keep them working well for years to come.
 Ceramic lining tends to clean easier and retain smells less than stainless steel, but it is more prone to scratching and even chipping.